mistakenchicken/gt7-extramenus/README.md

 ```

 ### PS4 ⚠️ EXPERIMENTAL (WIP)
 There's mixed feedback, make sure it is running appropriately for a few cycles before leaving AFK, you don't want any legendary cars purchased by mistake.
+It has been tested to work for at least 4 hours.
 ```
 python .\gt7-extramenus-ps4.py
 ```